helipatel19/php-7-2-features/README.md

 ### Parameter type widening

-In addition to this, we may omit parameter types from the overriden methods and even from interfaces implementations.
+In addition to this, we may omit parameter types from the overridden methods and even from interfaces implementations.

 As an evidence,look at the example below.
-Here,we have declared parameter type in the calculateProductPrice() method of the Product interface.The Customer class implements the Product interfce.
+Here,we have declared parameter type in the calculateProductPrice() method of the Product interface.The Customer class implements the Product interface.
 As you can see, parameter type is omitted in the calculateProductPrice() method of Customer class.
-Infact, the value of $productPrice is integer instead of float and still it works.!
+In fact, the value of $productPrice is integer instead of float and still it works.!

-Note:- In the previous versions, it would throw a fatal error that calculateProductPrice($price, $quanity) must be compatible with Product::calculateProductPrice(float $productPrice, int $quanity) for the same example.
+Note:- In the previous versions, it would throw a fatal error that calculate ProductPrice($price, $quantity) must be compatible with Product::calculateProductPrice(float $productPrice, int $quanity) for the same example.

     interface Product
     {